 A dark lip combined with heavy eye make-up on a Light Spring will make them look overwhelmed.
 This season doesn't need much make-up to achieve a natural look.
-What is required here is minimal eye make-up and a nude lip.
+What is required here is minimal eye make-up and a light, nude lip.

-For instance, you can create a nude make-up look with a pale peach lip.
+For instance, you can create a natural make-up look with a pale peach lip.
 For your eyes, apply a slight wash of taupe eyeshadow (or skip the eyeshadow altogether) and add a little bit of mascara like Gwyneth Paltrow.

 For dramatic looks, the same principle as above applies.
-Keep your make-up light and fresh; and avoid heavy, opaque colours.
+Keep your make-up light and fresh, and avoid heavy, opaque colours.

-Sheen, gloss, and a bit of sparkle are what work magic on a Light Spring.
+Sheen, gloss and a bit of sparkle are what work magic on a Light Spring.